jihdeh/react-native-row/README.md

 ### Dial

-One of the most DRY features of react-native-row is the `dial` prop which allows you to replace
+One of the most DRY features of react-native-row-next is the `dial` prop which allows you to replace

     <View style={{flex: 1, flexDirection:'row', justifyContent:'center' alignItems:'center'}}>